IngeborgArdoe/training/free/exercise-04.md

 ####8.
 Create a Code Domain for Company State

 1. Create a Code Domain for Company State.
-In Genus Studio | Object Classes, select New -\&gt; Code Domain.
-Name the Code Domain &quot;Company State&quot; and add the values below.
+In Genus Studio | Object Classes, select New -> Code Domain.
+Name the Code Domain _Company State_ and add the values below.
 Click OK.
  ![Code Domain - General](Media/oppg04fig14.png) ![Code Domain - Data Entries](Media/oppg04fig15.png)
 2. Add a new column to the database table Company
  ```sql